 I grew up Indiana most of my life, aside from the 4 years I studied Fine Art at a small university in Illinois.
 A few years ago, I shot one of my first weddings in the mountains of Montana, and I’ve not stopped thinking about that day since.
 I like to say that it “sparked” my desire to continue shooting weddings.
 First and foremost, I was + always will be a landscape photographer—landscapes (nature specifically) are what got me into photography, and I’ve always loved combining wedding photography with the fine art, dream-like style I’ve shot in various landscapes and national parks.
 My home base is now Bend, Oregon, but I specialize in weddings with natural settings and would love to travel anywhere in the world to capture your love story!

 My wedding + engagement photos have been featured on Wedding Day Magazine and The Knot: How They Asked, and my fine-art, landscape images have been featured in galleries and coffee shops in the USA, Germany, and Iceland.
 I also recently won the award for Best Of Weddings 2021 on The Knot.

-music is one of my favorite things in life, so I've linked album that inspires me below.
+I've linked an album that inspires me below.